 6. Ruta 5, Arica to Iquique Road in Chile

-From New Zealand we move to South America.
-The road from Arica to Iquique is relatively modern, but very dangerous.
+From New Zealand, we move to South America.
+The road from Arica to Iquique is relatively modern but very dangerous.
 The Ruta 5 in Chile is surrounded by bare landscape making it easy to lose concentration.
-It cuts through steep valley with steep drops.
-It is major, but long route and the emptiness prompt many drivers to speed leading to terrible accidents.
-Thick fog often drops out of the blue reducing visibility to zero in matter of seconds.
-Wind is also an issue on Rute 5.
+It cuts through a steep valley with steep drops.
+It is major, but the long route and the emptiness prompt many drivers to speed leading to terrible accidents.
+Thick fog often drops out of the blue reducing visibility to zero in a matter of seconds.
+The wind is also an issue on Rute 5.
 If you have to drive there keep your hands on the steering wheel and eyes on the road, make frequent stops and rest.

 5. Patiopoulo – Perdikaki Road in Greece

-This road can surely compete with the rest above in the list.
-Portions f the road are uneven gravel, it has huge potholes and it is extremely narrow with sharp drop offs on both sides.
-Yes both sides!
+This road can surely compete with the rest above on the list.
+Portions of the road are uneven gravel, it has huge potholes and it is extremely narrow with sharp drop-offs on both sides.
+Yes, both sides!
 Besides this, it is very busy not just with vehicles, but with livestock.
-The road is bustling with live every day and there are no barriers to prevent you from going off the edge.
-If you feel like you need the trill the pleasure is yours.
+The road is bustling with life every day and there are no barriers to prevent you from going off the edge.
+If you feel like you need the thrill, the pleasure is yours.

 4. James Dalton Highway in Alaska

-The one and only American road that made it on the list is James Dalton highway in Alaska.
+The one and only American road that made it on the list is James Dalton Highway in Alaska.
 This road is 414 miles long, completely unpaved winding in the Alaskan tundra.
 It is one of two roads in North America which cross the Arctic Circle.
-In 1969 the oil drilling was planned and the companies need access to the remote Alaskan tundra.
+In 1969, the oil drilling was planned and the companies needed access to the remote Alaskan tundra.
 The highway was built as a supply road intended for large tractor-trailers.
 The speed limit is 50 mph and you have to keep your headlights on at all times.
 The conditions are harsh as the road is unpaved and covered with ice most of the time.
-For cars it’s somewhat easier, but for big trucks maneuvering could be difficult.
+For cars, it’s somewhat easier, but for big trucks, maneuvering could be difficult.
 So, if you get stranded don’t expect truckers to stop for you.

 3. Sichuan – Tibet Highway in China

 This is a high elevation road between Chengdu and Tibet.
 It is 2,412 km long and stretches through 14 high mountains of 4,000-5,000 m, crosses dozens of famous rivers and forests.
-If you decide to travel this road the views will be stunning and the weather will range from summer to winter.
-If you travel all the way prepare for 8 to 10 days trip.
-Be sure you prepare your car the road trip.
-Landslides and avalanches are common year around.
-Icy blizzards can strand you for days and in case of emergency the closest hospital is about 9 hours away, depending on where you are located.
-Every year hundreds of thousands of people drive on this route and unfortunately scary accidents happen all the time.
+If you decide to travel this road, the views will be stunning and the weather will range from summer to winter.
+If you travel all the way, get ready for 8 to 10 days trip.
+Be sure to prepare your car for the long road trip.
+Landslides and avalanches are common year-round.
+Icy blizzards can strand you for days and in case of emergency, the closest hospital is about 9 hours away, depending on where you are located.
+Every year hundreds of thousands of people drive on this route, and unfortunately, scary accidents happen all the time.

 2. Guoliang Tunnel Road in China

-And China beats America here with second road on the list for the world’s most dangerous roads.
+And China beats America here with the second road on the list of the world’s most dangerous roads.
 This tunnel road was manually carved by the local villagers.
 This is the only road that leads to the remote Guoliang village.
 The locals wanted to connect with the world and they did it.
-The tunnels is unpaved and surrounded by steep cliffs and it is most dangerous in rainy seasons.
+The tunnel is unpaved and surrounded by steep cliffs, and it is most dangerous in rainy seasons.
 The Guoliang Tunnel Road is a big tourist attraction, but it also remains one of the most dangerous roads in the world.